-The Committee is asked to consider and approve the draft Annual Governance Statement presented at Appendix A to be included within the Council's Annual Statement of Accounts for 2018/19.
+The committee is asked to consider and approve the draft Annual Governance Statement presented at Appendix A to be included within the council's Annual Statement of Accounts for 2020/21.
+It is also asked to note the arrangements in relation to the Pension Fund Governance Statement.

-The final AGS will be signed by the Chief Executive and Director of Resources (S151) and Leader of the Council and published on the Council's website following the final approval of the Statement of Accounts.
+The final Annual Governance Statement will be signed by the Chief Executive & Director of Resources (Section 151 Officer) and Leader of the Council and published on the council's website following the final approval of the Statement of Accounts.

-In July 2016 the Full Council approved a new Code of Corporate Governance for the County Council and agreed that the Code would be reviewed by the County Council every year.
-The Code is based on new Chartered Institute of Public Finance and Accountancy (CIPFA) and the Society of Local Authority of Chief Executives (SOLACE) best practice guidance, and should articulate and be consistent with the expected standards, principles and values by which Lancashire County Council Officers and Members will operate.
+In July 2016 the Full Council approved a new Code of Corporate Governance for the county council and agreed that the Code would be reviewed by the county council every year.
+The Code is based on new Chartered Institute of Public Finance and Accountancy and the Society of Local Authority of Chief Executives best practice guidance and should articulate and be consistent with the expected standards, principles and values by which Lancashire County Council Officers and Members will operate.
 There should be clear links between the seven new principles within the Code, and the governance framework of strategies, policies and procedures which underpin it.
 The Code is also in a format that includes sources of evidence providing clarity for Members, Officers and stakeholders about how the organisation uses the principles of the Code in practice.

-Therefore, the Code now presented for approval at Appendix B has been updated and includes new sources of evidence such as the corporate strategy and Getting to Good Plan.
+Therefore, the Code now presented for approval at Appendix B has been updated and includes new sources of evidence such as the Outbreak Management Plan and the Financial Management Code.